himanshu2312/clear-clutter-tool/README.md

-# Clear Clutter Tool:
+# Clear Clutter Tool
 This is a command line application that can clear clutters present in a directory.
 It is like a Directory Management Tool that simply takes the directory path and arranges the files present in that directory based on their extension in a separate directory.

-# Pre-requirements:
+# Pre-requirements
 Node should be installed on your system to use this tool.
 [Install Node](https://nodejs.org/en/download)

-# Tools and Technologies Used:
+# Tools and Technologies Used
 - Node
 - Visual Studio Code
 - Node Package Manager (NPM)